wikimedia/operations-software-conftool/conftool/extensions/dbconfig/README.md

 * A backup copy of the previous configuration is saved locally to disk and the rollback command printed to stderr.
 * Once the new configuration is considered valid, it is atomically written to the datastore and is available for MediaWiki to consume.

+##### Scripted config commits
+The `dbctl config commit` subcommand also accepts a `--batch` argument for use from scripts or other automation.
+If standard input is not a TTY, `--batch` *must* be specified.

+When `--batch` is specified:
+* There will be no output of diffs or prompts for confirmation.
+* `--message` must also be specified on the command line.

+On a successful commit, `dbctl` will exit with status 0; otherwise it will exit nonzero.

 #### Rollback a change